-How to Use Hashtags 101
+How to Use Hashtags 101 (updated for 2023!)

 Hashtags are ubiquitous in social media.
 They are used for branding and marketing campaigns, to make statements, invoke humor, and even to document revolutions.
 They unite conversations, make content more discoverable, and honestly, it’s hard to imagine digital life without them.

-Best practices for using hashtags vary by platform, but there are common benefits to incorporating them in your digital marketing strategy.
+Best practices for using hashtags vary by platform, but there are common benefits to incorporating them into your digital marketing strategy.
 We’ll cover some general rules here.
 For a deeper dive, check out our related post that covers hashtag best practices for Twitter.

 A brief history of the hashtag